 Hi, I’m Liv.
 I’m so glad you’re here!

-I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating, while making lots of simple recipes in my dorm’s hall kitchen.
+I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating in college, while making lots of simple recipes in my dorm’s hall kitchen.
 Thankfully, I’m no longer cooking in a dorm, but my goal is still to share delicious, approachable recipes using mostly wholesome ingredients.

 I currently live in Winston-Salem, NC, where I’m in my third year of law school at Wake Forest.
 Favorite things include ice cream, long runs, iced coffee, and anything with peanut butter and dark chocolate.

 For me, health is about being active and eating lots of veggies and nutritious foods that I love and also enjoying some not-so-healthy food sometimes, too.
 I love yummy homemade treats and think food should be fun!